matanzh20000/gmailish-5/wiki/Running Examples - Web.md

 <details>
 <summary><strong>📤 Draft To Sent</strong></summary>

-**Demonstrates sending a previously saved draft email successfully.**
+**Demonstrates sending a saved draft email.**
+Users can return to previously saved drafts, make final edits, and send them seamlessly.
+The sent mail is moved to the "Sent" folder while preserving its content.

 </details>